Introduction to Financial Risk

 Risk and the cost of equity

-An investor will only invest in a stock if he/she is sufficiently compensated for the financial risk with additional return (above the risk-free rate).
+An investor will only invest in a stock if they are sufficiently compensated for the financial risk with additional potential returns (above the risk-free rate).
 The additional return is otherwise known as the cost of capital.
 This cost of capital number can be estimated by: